310mc/https-310mc.github.io-tl/source/about/index.md

 If you need any clarification, please DM me on [twitter](https://twitter.com/310mc1)!

-## Translation Bias

-I'm most likely to translate the following content:

-**Ensemble Stars**
-1. Midori-related stories
-2. Chiaki-related stories
-3. Ryuseitai-related stories

-**Helios Rising Heroes**
-1. Will-related stories
-2. South Sector-related stories

 ## Reporting Mistakes

 If you ever spot a typo, mistranslation, grammar or punctuation error in my translations;

-Or if you spot an error (broken TL note, glitch, etc.) on the site,
+Or if you spot an error (broken TL note, glitch, etc.) on the site;

 Please feel free to let me know by DMing me on [twitter](https://twitter.com/310mc1)!
 I'd be happy to know of any problems in my translations or website.
 Thank you!